Donate

 We recommend the establishment of a central database that can collect complaints, allegations and concerns from different sources, and which can then be used to monitor services.
 We believe that this would improve safeguarding and should help identify any issues/abuses at an earlier stage.

-This recommendation resembles builds on a similar recommendation made in Professor Glynis Murphy’s second independent report on CQC’s inspections and regulation of Whorlton Hall, and also reflects the findings of ‘Safeguarding Children with Disabilities and Complex Health Needs in Residential Settings’, which was produced following the abuse of 108 children at residential settings operated by the Hesley Group.
+This recommendation builds on a similar recommendation made in Professor Glynis Murphy’s second independent report on CQC’s inspections and regulation of Whorlton Hall, and also reflects the findings of ‘Safeguarding Children with Disabilities and Complex Health Needs in Residential Settings’, which was produced following the abuse of 108 children at residential settings operated by the Hesley Group.

 The Department of Health and Social Care needs to: